eldang/osm_export_import/README.md

 I hope to find existing tools for this, but am prepared to write whatever parts of the chain I can't find existing work for.

+This is for a specific project, which requires rural data and biases my interest towards three regions of sub-Saharan Africa and one in South America.
+I am trying to keep it general enough to be more broadly useful, though.

 ## Exporting from OSM

+### Recommendations

+* Whenever Geofabrik’s extracts match areas we want, we should ingest those.
+They’re updated every 24 hours, save a lot of work, and they publish changelists so we can probably avoid reimporting whole countries every time.
+I think this covers at least half of the countries we’re interested in.

+* For countries they don’t cover (or if we want smaller geographies than whole countries), we have a few options.
+None is perfect, but it’s a question of different trade-offs.
+I think these three are the best:

+1) We ingest whole continents from Geofabrik, and then use the daily changelists to avoid having to repeat all that work after setup.
+Pro: should be relatively straightforward; isn’t huge amounts of data after initial setup.
+Con: Africa and South America are about ¾ GB each, so it’s a lot of storage.
+Setup may also be a monster of a job.

+2) We use WeoGeo Market to ingest custom areas.
+Pro: relatively easy to work with; no rate or size limits.
+Con: updates are relatively infrequent.
+Although it says “monthly”, their OSM data was last updated in late January, and their job scheduler seems slow enough that getting all the areas we need may take a few days after each update.

+3) We use the Overpass API to ingest custom areas.
+Pro: data is either live or updated frequently.
+Con: looks less easy to work with than WeoGeo, and has a daily quota - I think if we don’t need each country updated more than weekly we can stay within that quota easily, though.

 ### Existing data repositories